M4cGr3gor/apw-daterangepicker-bs/README.md

 };
 ```

-import **ApwDaterangepickerModule** in your module or your component:
+Import **ApwDaterangepickerModule** in your module or your component:

 ```typescript
 ...